Porsangerfjorden

-The Porsangerfjorden (Porsanger Fjord; Porsáŋgguvuotna; Porsanginvuono) is a fjord in Troms og Finnmark county, Norway.
+The Porsangerfjorden (Porsanger Fjord; Porsáŋgguvuotna; Porsanginvuono) is a fjord in Finnmark county, Norway.

 Name

 The fjord is officially named Porsangerfjorden in Norwegian.
 It is also known informally as Porsangen, but that is not an official name.
 The official Northern Sami name is Porsáŋgguvuotna and the official Kven name is Porsanginvuono.

 Geography

 The 123 km long fjord is Norway's fourth-longest fjord.
-It is located in the municipalities of Nordkapp and Porsanger and it empties out into the Barents Sea.
+It is located in Nordkapp Municipality and Porsanger Municipality and it empties out into the Barents Sea.
 The large island of Magerøya and the Porsanger Peninsula lie along the western shore of the fjord, and the Sværholt Peninsula lies along the eastern shore of the fjord.
 The Helnes Lighthouse sits at the mouth of the fjord, on the western coast.
 The village of Lakselv sits at the innermost part (southern part) of the fjord.
 Other settlements along the fjord include the villages of Brenna, Børselv, Indre Billefjord, Kistrand, Olderfjord, Repvåg, and Nordvågen.
 The town of Honningsvåg is also located near the mouth of the fjord.
 There are many islands inside the fjord, notably Tamsøya and Reinøya.